 I hope you enjoyed my little crafting project and that it’ll help you with engaging in some self-care.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with self-care and crafting in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,